meinkea/Python-with-Mac/README.md

   Official doc: https://docs.python.org/3.7/using/mac.html

-There is also the MacPython wiki
+There is also the MacPython wiki,

   Official wiki: https://wiki.python.org/moin/MacPython